 In this article, we will examine the psychological theory of cognitive dissonance.
-We will explore the problems that can arise from this phenomenon and we will evaluate the various strategies that can be implemented immediately for your own advantage.
+We will explore the problems that can arise from this phenomenon and we will evaluate the various successful strategies that can be implemented to rid ourselves of these errors.

 What is cognitive dissonance theory?

 What is happening when an individual holds two conflicting values or beliefs?
 Life is confusing enough without the added drama of human hypocrisy and selfish, irrational actions by our peers.
 However, this phenomenon mentioned above is as natural and assured to happen again as the sun will rise again tomorrow.
 It is important to understand this inherent human condition and how it affects ourselves and all the people around us.
 If we are to navigate this world with purpose, then it is essential that we understand this complicated situation as soon as possible.

 In psychology, cognitive dissonance is the mental stress experienced by a person who simultaneously holds two or more contradictory beliefs, ideas, or values; when performing an action that contradicts existing beliefs, ideas, or values; or when confronted with new information that contradicts existing beliefs, ideas, and values.

 A person who experiences inconsistency tends to become psychologically uncomfortable, and so is motivated to try to reduce the cognitive dissonance occurring, and actively avoids situations and information likely to increase the psychological discomfort.

 Cognitive Dissonance examples

 So what type of real-world conflicting positions would we expect to trigger dissonance?

 An individual chooses to smoke (First cognition) while fundamentally understanding the harmful effects on their body (Second cognition)